Richemont’s perfect match has luxury price tag - News Break

 Richemont’s perfect match has luxury price tag

-MILAN (Reuters Breakingviews) - Richemont’s perfect match would come with a luxury price tag.
+Richemont’s (CFR.S) perfect match would come with a luxury price tag.
 Chairman Johann Rupert acknowledged on Friday that the $60 billion owner of Cartier had been approached by several suitors.
 Rupert has plenty of options, but the deal that makes the most sense will require a big concession.

-With 3.4 billion euros of net cash, Richemont could swallow a weaker rival, such as Salvatore Ferragamo or Burberry.
+With 3.4 billion euros of net cash, Richemont could swallow a weaker rival, such as Salvatore Ferragamo (SFER.MI) or Burberry (BRBY.L).
 But it would take years to turn them around, and neither is cheap.
 Assuming a 30% takeover premium, an acquisition of either company would deliver a tiny 3% return on invested capital, Breakingviews calculations show.

-Merging with a larger rival sounds better, such as Hermès International, Chanel or Kering.
+Merging with a larger rival sounds better, such as Hermès International (HRMS.PA), Chanel or Kering (PRTP.PA).
 Yet, at $146 billion, Hermès is more than twice Richemont’s size.
 Chanel is smaller, but its owners, the Wertheimer brothers, have eschewed a public listing.

-That leaves $113 billion Kering, which just sold another chunk of Puma, as the best partner.
+That leaves $113 billion Kering, which just sold another chunk of Puma (PUMG.DE), as the best partner.
 Its chief executive, Francois-Henri Pinault, needs to reduce his dependency on the Gucci brand.
 Meshing the two together would create a $180 billion powerhouse in both soft and hard luxury.

 There’s a snag.
 Special B shares entitle Rupert to 50% of Richemont’s voting rights even though they only account for 9.1% of the equity.
 The Pinault family’s Artemis holds 58% of Kering votes.
 At current market prices, Richemont shareholders would probably own just 37% of the combined group, assuming a nil-premium merger.
 Rupert would no longer be in control.
 If he had to give up his special shares, his economic stake would entitle him to just around 3% of the merged company’s votes.